1 – Keep track of your stuff

 Coordination and communication are also important when implementing any system that optimizes workflow.
 Having regular lab meetings will allow you to set up and maintain any LIMS you wish to employ, as will keeping a clean record of all lab activities using the LIMS and well-annotated lab books.
 Detailed, legible lab books and well written SOPs are crucial to keep your lab running long-term, particularly in academic labs, where students and post-docs perform the bulk of the work over several years before leaving once their degree or contract is finished.
 Future students and staff depend on these books to design and implement protocols, making them an integral part of your lab’s workflow.
 One great way of keeping your books organized is by using labels in your lab book that match the labels of the samples being analyzed.

 #4 – It’s the system, not the people

 Errors are inherent to any lab, no matter how organized it is.
 From medicine, we know that using the “bad apple” approach of reprimanding those that make mistakes isn’t as efficient as openly discussing the errors and designing barriers that will reduce the likelihood of them reappearing.
 By implementing barriers, you will lessen the chances that mistakes will stack up, causing unforeseen consequences.
-Keeping a proper inventory, maintaining lab infrastructure, and organizing your workflow are all types of barriers labs can be used to prevent critical errors.
+Keeping a proper inventory, maintaining lab infrastructure, and organizing your workflow are some of the different types of barriers labs can use to prevent critical errors.
 Recording all relevant information in your lab books will also help resolve issues, as each experiment or test can be verified with accurate documentation, even if the scientist is no longer a member of the lab.

 #5 – Use common sense